-The 2026–27 Federal Budget announced proposed changes to negative gearing and Capital Gains Tax that could affect how some property investors claim losses and calculate tax.
+The legislated 2026–27 Federal Budget changes to negative gearing and Capital Gains Tax (CGT) affect how some property investors claim losses and calculate tax.

-The changes are not yet legislated, but they may influence how investors assess future property purchases, particularly when comparing established residential properties with new builds.
+The changes will influence how investors assess future property purchases, particularly when comparing established residential properties with new builds.

 For property investors, the key message is simple: accurate tax planning and depreciation records may become even more important.